Life Is An Emotional Rollercoaster

 The emotional rollercoaster is often associated with mental disorders.
 If you’re feeling overwhelmed by intense and changing emotions, it might be a good time to consider talking to a therapist to find out if you have any disorders that are behind the way you feel.
 Here are some of the disorders that include this feature and some of the symptoms that go with them.

 Mood swings are the most apparent feature of bipolar disorder.
 A mood is like an emotion, but it’s longer-lasting and may not have a clear situational cause.
-People with bipolar disorder often experience quickly changing and intense emotions.
+People with bipolar disorder often experience quickly changing and intense emotions, much like an emotional rollercoaster.
 The National Institute of Mental Health explains the symptoms of bipolar disorder.
 Some of the symptoms of the manic side of bipolar depression in addition to feeling up and elated are: